TIBCOSoftware/be-contribution/README.md

  * All contributions will be maven projects.
 Download/Install Maven and setup appropriate M2_HOME and PATH environment variables.
 Existing contribution use Maven 3.5.4.
 So use maven 3.5.4 or above.

- * Install TIBCO Business Events 6.1.0 or above.
+ * Install TIBCO Business Events 6.1.0 and above.

  * Add unit tests for each contribution.